 Late November and early December are “objectively inferior” to September, but the reality is that humans don’t take vacations in a Microsoft Excel spreadsheet.
 That’s the better week on balance.
 It typically offers superior weather (far lower likelihood of high heat & humidity…or hurricanes!), seasonal events, and more.
 It’ll be slightly more crowded and expensive, but that’s a worthwhile tradeoff in our view.

 What do you think about this look at the cheapest times to visit Walt Disney World?
 Which would you pick in the January/February v.
 August/September dilemma?
-Think discounts will continue to improve throughout 2023 and put a reality-check on runaway prices?
-Have you noticed these increases in 2024 Walt Disney World vacation packages?
+Think discounts will continue to improve throughout 2024 and put a reality-check on runaway prices?
 Do you agree or disagree with our assessment?
 Any questions we can help you answer?
 Hearing your feedback–even when you disagree with us–is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!